 Honda recalls 160,000 Fit and Vezel vehicles in Japan

-TOKYO (AP) — Honda is recalling 160,000 Fit subcompact and Vezel sport-utility vehicles in Japan because of defective power steering and a part that controls the electric current in the vehicles.
-The recall announced Monday does not affect any Honda models sold abroad.
+TOKYO (AP) — Honda recalled 160,000 Fit subcompact and Vezel sport-utility vehicles in Japan Monday because of defective power steering and a part that controls the electric current in the vehicles.
+The recall does not affect any Honda models sold abroad.

 There have been no injuries related to the problems.
 Six fires were reported related to the faulty part that controls electricity for capacitors, and two minor accidents were reported to the defect in the steering, according to Honda Motor Co.